Germany's ZF to take over TRW Automotive for $13.5 billion

 The company, which had sales of $17.43 billion last year, counts Volkswagen AG (VOWG_p.DE) as its largest customer and derives about 40 percent of its revenue from Europe.

 Privately owned ZF Friedrichshafen, which supplies chassis components to companies including Audi AG (NSUG.DE) and BMW (BMWG.DE), generates about half its revenue in Europe.
-It posted 2013 revenue of 16.84 billion euros (13.37 billion pound).
+It posted 2013 revenue of 16.84 billion euros ($21.7 billion).

 ZF, which already helps carmakers develop hybrid-powered drivetrains, has been on the lookout for a strategic partner after an analysis showed them that semi-autonomous driving functions and vehicle connectivity will develop into important new business areas.